 5 min read

-What better way to celebrate your team’s resurgence than to watch them with friends and other fans in a party-like atmosphere in a sports bar?
+What better way to celebrate your team’s resurgence than to watch their Super Bowl return with friends and other fans in a party-like atmosphere in a sports bar?
 It’s a lot more fun to share your team’s victories with other screaming fans than to just shout at your TV at home.

 One of Portland’s newer sports bars, Jerome’s, has a board sports focus.
 (Photo courtesy of Jerome’s Bar)